Last updated on 30 April 2020

 - Avoid touching any part of your face without first washing your hands.
 Live by Dr Leong’s mantra – ‘your face is sacred’.

 - Wipe down surfaces around you with detergent and water if you are concerned about contaminated surfaces.

-- Wear a mask if you are feeling unwell or displaying flu symptoms.
+- Wear a mask when you leave the house.
+As we now know that asymptomatic/pre-symptomatic individuals may spread infection, we encourage everyone to wear a mask.
+This will prevent cross transmission between infected and uninfected individuals.
 Ensure you are wearing your mask properly.
 You can refer to the Frequently Asked Questions (FAQs) at the end of this article for instructions on how to do so.

 - Seek treatment if you are feeling unwell.
 While you can recover from a cold on your own, you are advised to see a doctor immediately if you suspect you have the novel coronavirus.
 If you are experiencing breathing difficulties, you may have pneumonia, which is a lung infection.
 In these cases, it is important to see a doctor as soon as possible for an accurate diagnosis and timely treatment.